ThePython10110/ExchangeClone/README.md

 Dependencies: Minetest Game or MineClone.

 ## Features
-- Orb that holds energy (left click while holding it to show charge)
+* Orb that holds energy (left click while holding it to show charge)
-- Collector that collects energy from the sun
+* Collector that collects energy from the sun
-- Deconstructor that can turn items into energy
+* Deconstructor that can turn items into energy
-- Constructor that can create items from energy
+* Constructor that can create items from energy
+* Philosopher's Stone
+* Alchemical Coal, Mobius Fuel, and Aeternalis Fuel
+* Dark and Red Matter Orbs, Blocks, tools, and armor

 ## Config
 All energy values are in `energy.lua`.
 You can also change the speed at which the Energy Collector collects energy (default: 5 energy/second) in `minetest.conf` or the Minetest settings.